sybooinc/commission-reporting/README.md

 commission-reporting
 ====================

-this is a tool to show commission reports to financial advisors
+this is a tool to show commission reports to financial advisors.